maganti/datasciencecoursera/tidydata/README.md

 ######8:  Writes the resultant tidy data set to a text file using write.csv######
 - using write.csv but saving as a text file.
-- another equally efficient way to write is dput and read is dget, especially for text files
 - the tidy set created can be read back using the read.csv call